Alabama

 |

-The ballot must be returned with a declaration that must be signed by the voter.
+A declaration is provided with the absentee ballot, which must be signed by the voter under penalty of perjury and returned with the ballot.
 Election officials compare the signature on the declaration with the signature in the voter’s registration file.
 All personnel assigned to verify signatures must receive training on statewide standards for signature verification.
 Signature verification may be conducted by an automated verification system approved by the secretary of state.

 |